Skip to content

 gText() prints text on the screen.

-flush() uploads the frame-buffer to the screen and performs a global update of the panel.
+flush() uploads the frame-buffer to the screen and performs a normal update of the panel.
 It can also manage low-power.

 myScreen.gText(4, 4, myScreen.whoAmI());